nafis00141/GadgetMart/README.md

 # GadgetMart
+Online Gadget Store
 A complete C# project

-Notes : all our database class in App_Code
+Notes : all our database class are in App_Code

 Instruction to open project :
 1. open visual studio